iximeow/chip_directory/README.md

 contributions very welcome but exactly what or how to contribute is a mess for now.

 this is largely, currently, notes and scraps, but statements and facts should have citations where possible. i'd like to include relevant reference materials here as well, though PDFs in the repo are not gonna be great.

+if you see `HELP!` anywhere in here, that's somewhere i'd love help! they probably should have issues, but i might not have written issues. this ranges from "i don't have good citations for this" to "Intel family/model names aren't catalogued well"

 ### x86